Batching

 import * as Model from "./Model"

-import * as RequestModel from "./RequestModel"
+import * as Requests from "./Requests"

 export const GetTodosResolver = RequestResolver.fromEffect(

-(request: RequestModel.GetTodos) =>
+(request: Requests.GetTodos) => API.getTodos

 Effect.tryPromise({